What type of camera is best for making a documentary?

 (Kathmandu, Nepal)

-Question: In Nepal the commonly the maker are not used the high quality of camera.
+Question: In Nepal the commonly video makers are not used to the high quality cameras.
 We want give the quality.
 So what type of camera is good for the documentary?

 If you have a bit of money to spend, then it really comes down to HOW MUCH money you have to spend.
 You can buy a tiny Flip camera for $120 US.
 Or you can spend thousands of dollars on a fabulous camera with great lenses and all kind of gadgets and microphone inputs.